liberocks/interview-challenge/README.md

   - Assign medications to patients
   - View all assignments

+Notes: Please use `0.0.0.0` as the host when running the application locally to ensure it is not blocked by CORS policy.

 ## Getting Started
 ### Running using Docker
 To run the application using Docker, run this command in the root directory of the project: